pharmavillage/Turbopack/README.md

 ### Known Issues

 - **Legacy Code**: Not working with Docker.
-Ensure Dockerfiles are agnostic and configurations are correct.
+Ensure Dockerfiles are cpu specific and configurations are correct.
 - **UI Module Federation**: Proper integration of legacy and new UI is required.
 - **Golang Migration**: Migrate Golang code to the new base.